Paris – Pont Alexandre III 1980 – Editions PRAM, Paris

 A man after my own heart!
 As a fellow collector of postcards, I was naturally happy to oblige.

-Shortly after New Year’s, I was pleasantly surprised to receive this beautiful postcard from him featuring the Pont Alexandre III and the Eiffel Tower.
+Shortly after New Year’s, I was pleasantly surprised to receive this beautiful and large postcard from him featuring the Pont Alexandre III and the Eiffel Tower.
 It was so thoughtful!

 Pont Alexandre III

-• The bridge was built for the World Fair that was held in Paris in 1900
+• The bridge was built for the 1900 Paris Exposition

 • It was named after the Russian Tsar, Alexander III by the French government to celebrate Russian-French alliance